 I have never seen something like this before and intrigued, I looked at my husband.
 He smiled.
 He knew about the existence of this place but admitted that has never seen it before.
-As we were not in a hurry we decided to visit it and I’m glad we did.
+So the surprise was some how for both of us 🙂 As we were not in a hurry we decided to visit it and I’m glad we did.

 There is a mix of old and new petrified lava here.
 At the Visitor Center which is not far from the sign, we learned the oldest known eruption was 15,000 years ago and it’s the part that’s covered with vegetation.
 The most recent eruption occurred 2,000 years ago – that area is the darkest one.
 Geologists say that future events may likely happen here.

-The Craters of the Moon Idaho National Park is situated 18 miles Southwest of Arco and 20 miles North from Twin Falls, on US 20/26/93.
+The Visitor Center at the Craters of the Moon Idaho National Park is situated 18 miles Southwest of Arco and 20 miles North from Twin Falls, on US 20/26/93.

 At the Visitor Center you can have a lot of information and details related to this area, including movies, exhibitions and a bookstore, and it’s open year-round.

 For who wants to camp here, there are campground facilities with water, restrooms and picnic areas (no hookups), with no reservations.
 Several other camping areas are available in the park, but they have water-less restrooms.
 Here you can find more info about the Fees, Passes, Hours of Operation and more.